 There is likewise the more personal Why I Choose to Remain a Non-Dad for Now — Reflections on Being Childless.

-As we have seen, the sudden transition from a young, dependent member of a pride to a pride leader doesn’t give the necessary strength, perseverance, or tools needed to endure a novel life away from the family.
+As we have seen, the sudden transition from a young, dependent member of a pride to a pride leader doesn’t give the necessary strength, confidence, perseverance, or tools needed to endure a novel life away from the family.
 How would they know how to properly take care of their own pride if they haven’t tried taking care of themselves first?

 Lion or Man, to be the King of the Jungle, well-worthy of the title, one has to first wander like a nomad.
 This is the natural course of things.
 This has always been the Tao.